gethub7786/ecommerce/README.md

 `automation_tool` provides a console interface for managing supplier credentials and scheduling inventory updates.
 Each supplier module contains logic to retrieve inventory using the stored credentials:

 * **Keystone** - uses the SOAP web service as the **primary** inventory tracking method via `GetInventoryUpdates` and automatically falls back to FTP when the SOAP call fails.
-* **CWR** - downloads the CSV feed using a base URL that you supply (without the time parameters).
-A full sync with `time=0` runs every 48 hours and inventory-only updates with `ohtime` run frequently.
+* **CWR** - uses fixed feed URLs.
+A full sync with `time=0` runs every 48 hours and inventory-only updates via `ohtime` every 5–60 minutes.
 Both feeds include the location quantities `qtynj` and `qtyfl`.
 A force full inventory option resets the timestamp to 1970 and optional SKU mapping can be applied.
 * **Seawide** - the **primary** inventory method uses the same Keystone SOAP API (`GetInventoryFull` and `GetInventoryUpdates`) at `http://order.ekeystone.com/wselectronicorder/electronicorder.asmx` and falls back to FTP if the SOAP request fails.

 Keystone and Seawide support optional FTP credentials.
 In each supplier menu